-THE CROSSING Chapter 29

-ANNOTATED VERSION

-ebecca Alles arrived first, on Feb.
+SATURDAY 2/24/07 ROCKY MOUNTAIN NEWS NEWS 23 THE CROSSING By Kevin Vaughan Photos by Chris Schneider Rocky Mountain News CHAPTER 29: NEW LIFE Rebecca Alles arrived first, on Feb.
 9, 1962.
 Then came Crystal Freeman on April 11, and Karen Walso on Nov.
 6. Susan Craven arrived Oct.
 23, 1964.
-Four girls born after the deadliest traffic accident in Colorado history.

-Four girls welcomed by parents who had buried other children after a passenger train blasted into their crowded school bus on Dec.
-14, 1961.1

-GETTING TO KNOW LINDA

-Becky Alles Badley, 45, sets a beat-up wooden trunk on the living room floor in the black brick home she shares with her husband, Glenn, near the old Auburn school.
+Four girls welcomed by parents who had buried other children after a passenger train ering from their injuries. blasted into their crowded schoolbus on Dec.
+14, 1961.
+Getting to know Linda Becky Alles Badley, 45, sets a beat-upwoodentrunk on the living room floor in the black brick home she shares with her husband, Glenn, near the old Auburn school.
 She pops the rusty latches and lifts the top.
 It smells damp and moldy inside.
 She reaches in and pulls out a girl's dark gray wool coat, flecked with little stitches of orange and blue and white.

-It belonged to the sister she never knew, Olinda Louella Alles.
+It belonged to the sister she never Olinda knew.
+Louella Alles.
 The girl everyone called Linda.
 Linda wore it for the last time on Dec.
-14, 1961, when she climbed onto the school bus with her brother's wrestling medal for show-and-tell.
+14, 1961, when she climbed onto the school bus with her brother's wrestling Fitting in: Susan bus accident.

+Craven was adopted three years after the medal for show-and-tell.
 Beneath the jacket are a robin's-egg blue dress with a lacy white collar, a pink dress, a brown-and-white striped dress.
 A grocery bag bulges with condolence cards.
 A box overflows with newspaper clippings about the crash.

-The trunk holds Linda's membership card for the Huck Hound Club, her last report card - blank after the first quarter of the 1961-62 school year - and a poem she wrote in 1959, when she was 7.
-That year, her parents celebrated their 25th anniversary.
+The trunk holds Linda's membership card for the Huck card-blank after the first quarter of the 1961-62 school year and a poem she wrote in 1959. when she was 7.
+That year, her parents celebrated their 25th anniversary. $On\ your\ 25th\ anniversary$ I always loved you, you Inever quit loving you two And so I hope you'll never quit loving Linda Lou.